TIGRLab/TIGRSlurm-Docs/README.md

 #### <a name="arrayjobs">Array Jobs</a> ####

 An [**array job**](https://slurm.schedmd.com/job_array.html) is a special kind of Slurm job which allows you to specify that an identical job script should be executed with some non-identical parameter.

-In an array job, the `--array` directive is used to specify a numerical range, as in `--array=0-249`.
-This array works similarly to `--ntasks=250`, except that it provides a distinguishing variable *within* your script called a `SLURM_ARRAY_TASK_ID`, allowing each copy of the script to run on a different datum.
+In an array job, the `--array` directive is used to specify a numerical range such as `--array=0-249`.
+This range acts similarly to `--ntasks=250`, except that it provides a distinguishing variable *within* your script called a `SLURM_ARRAY_TASK_ID`, allowing each copy of the script to run on a different datum.
 For example:

 ``` bash
 #!/bin/bash